AbbasiTheGreat/transfer-learning-python/README.md

 🚀 Harnessing the Power of Transfer Learning with Xception! 🐱🐶

-In this project, we utilized transfer learning with the Xception model to classify images of cats and dogs.
+In this project, I utilized transfer learning with the Xception model to classify images of cats and dogs.
 Here’s a quick rundown of the process:

 🔹 Data Preparation: Loaded and split the cats_vs_dogs dataset into training, validation, and test sets.